 Academia Europaea Knowledge Hub Wrocław

-Katarzyna Majkowska-Kołyszko studied Polish Philology (MA) at the University of Wrocław.
+Katarzyna Majkowska studied Polish Philology (MA) at the University of Wrocław.
 She finished Postgraduate Studies in Event Management at the Wrocław School of Banking.
-Since March 2011 she has been working in Convention Bureau Wrocław, and from December 2011 is a Hub Officer of the Academia Europaea Knowledge Hub Wrocław.
+Since March 2011 she has been working in Convention Bureau Wrocław, and from December 2011 works at the Academia Europaea Knowledge Hub Wrocław.

 University of Cambridge

 Stanley Bill works largely on twentieth-century Polish literature and culture, with particular interests in religion, secularization theory, Polish-Ukrainian relations, and postcolonial interpretations of Polish cultural history.
 He has written on Czesław Miłosz, Bruno Schulz, postcolonial theory in the Polish context, Polish Romanticism, as well as on religious problems in the novels of Fyodor Dostoevsky.

 Dr Bill worked at the Jagiellonian University in Krakow before coming to Cambridge.
 He completed his Ph.D. in Comparative Literary Studies at Northwestern University in the United States.
 He originally hails from Perth, Australia.